SUBMISSIONS HAVE NOW CLOSED

 This is not a workshop scenario – the presenters will not be providing feedback on participants’ work.
 While there will be ample time for questions, the focus will be on hearing each author explain and explore an area of the prose-writing craft based on published work.

-A private (and hidden) Facebook group has been created to build community and aid sharing of knowledge - for access details, please contact Zhi on creative@marion.ink
+A private (and hidden) Facebook group has been created to build community and aid sharing of knowledge for participants - for access details, please contact Peter on creative@marion.ink